ysunnn/Covisualized/README.md

   - __Lockdown measures__: The _ZPID Lockdown Measures Dataset_ for Germany from *https://www.psycharchives.org/en/item/8a0c3db3-d4bf-46dd-8ffc-557430d45ddd* and the _Massnahmenindex Bundeslaender pro Monat_ from *https://www.corona-daten-deutschland.de/dataset/massnahmenindex_bundeslaender_pro_monat*.

 Notes:
 - __Revenue__ and __number of employees__ values are __relative__ and use revenue or number of employees from 2015 as a reference value.
-Revenue or number of employees from 2015 is represented as 1.0 (100%).
-Thus, if e.g. revenue has increased by 10%, it is shown as 1.1 (110%).
+Revenue or number of employees from 2015 is represented as 100%.
+Thus, if e.g. revenue has increased by 10% since 2015, it is shown as 110%.
 - __Average 7 day incidence rate per month__: The incidence rate was not given but calculated based on the number of reported cases in __RKI History__.